moonsdust/good-books/README.md

 ## Dashboard for Interactive Visualizations

-A dashboard containing interactive versions of the graphs found in this paper was developed using shiny [@citeshiny], shinydashboard [@citeshinydashboard], and plotly [@citeplotly].
+A dashboard containing interactive versions of the graphs found in this paper was developed using shiny, shinydashboard, and plotly.
 The link to the Shiny app can be found here: https://49z7k8-emily-su.shinyapps.io/unsolved-homicides-app/

 ## File Structure